BouchardLab/HangulFontsDatasetGenerator/scripts/README.md

 ```

-You should also be able to create an anaconda environment based on environment.yml and run these scripts directly.
+You should also be able to create a conda environment based on `environment.yml` and run the scripts directly.